mrand3rson/Simulator/README.md

 # Simulator

 This application is a fist training tool simulator.
-Using accelerometer
+Uses accelerometer

 ## Features